Belasize History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Sir Charles Belasyse; Thomas Belasyse, 1st Baron & Viscount Fauconberg, 2nd Baronet (1577-1653), an English politician; John Belasyse, 1st Baron Belasyse PC (1614-1689), an English nobleman, soldier and Member of Parliament, Lord-Lieutenant of the East Riding of Yorkshire (1661-1673), Governor of Tangier...

-Migration of the Belasize family to the New World and Oceana
+Migration of the Belasize family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Belasize or a variant listed above: Ralph Belasis who landed in North America in 1760.